-The battery powered Cu-Clock does completely consist of ABS-plastic, and it is manufactured in a standard injection moulding procedure.
-The basic colours for the house and the bird are constantly white, the roof is available in four colour variants (blue, orange, green, white).Also in our blog:
+The battery-powered Cu-Clock is made completely of ABS plastic, and is manufactured in a standard injection moulding procedure.
+The basic colour for the house and the bird is always white, while the roof is available in four colour variations (brown, orange, green, white).